jaidensiu/eggpedia/README.md

 In summary, KMP has proven to be a powerful technology for building cross-platform applications.
 Whether you want to isolate business logic in a single KMP module while keeping native UI or fully write Kotlin for business logic and UI, I'm thrilled and convinced about KMP and look forward to leveraging it in my future work and projects.

+## Demo

+TODO: demo video

 ## Features

-TODO: add images

 - Home screen
-- Egg recipes screen
+  - Displays a greeting message and buttons for navigating to the egg list screens or minigames screen
-- Saved/cached egg recipes screen
+- Eggs list screen
+  - Displays egg list items from remote/local source with a search bar to filter for egg recipes by their name
 - Egg details screen
+  - Displays egg details from remote/local source with a button to save or remove the recipe from cache
-- Egg minigames
+- Minigames
-  - Egg recipe matching minigame
+  - Recipe matching minigame
+    - A timed minigame where the player needs to select the associated image with the recipe name
-  - Egg memory matching minigame
+  - Memory matching minigame
+    - A time minigame where the player needs to memorize and match pairs of hidden egg images

 ## Architecture